IzhanVarsky/server_docker_template/README.md

   stopping (it saves memory).
 * In [docker_run_container_port.sh](docker_run_container_port.sh) the exposed port is set and the container will be automatically restarted after system restarting.
 This type of running is needed only when you're deploying a server which have to "communicate" with the rest world.
-In this
+In this case, you will first be given by admins a free port through which you can receive requests, after that you need to specify this port in the [Dockerfile](Dockerfile) via `EXPOSE port` and also specify the port for running using `-p port:port`.
 * The desired Base Docker Image for Nvidia GPU and CUDA can be founded [here](https://hub.docker.com/r/nvidia/cuda/tags).